Peace Insight is managed by Peace Direct staff based in the UK:

 Peace Insight staff work with a team of local contacts from around the world.

-Currently based in four locations, local correspondents play a key role in the Peace Insight initiative.
+Local correspondents play a key role in the Peace Insight initiative.
 They produce editorial content and stories of interest on peacebuilding in their contexts.
 Their writing, featured in the 'Articles

 ' section of our site, demonstrates the impact of local peacebuilding work, and tells the stories of how local peacebuilders are adapting and responding to recent dynamics around the world.